alvis/presetter/packages/presetter/README.md

 ### How is this different from boilerplates?

 Boilerplates copy static files once.
 Presetter **generates** configurations dynamically and **maintains** them through preset updates.
-When you update a preset, all projects using it get the improvements automatically.
+When you update a preset and run `bootstrap`, projects using it can pick up the same improvements.

 ### Can I customize generated configurations?